Nadiia Chervinska

 What is a marketing plan?

 A good marketing plan shows how a company understands and engages with its target audience, differentiates itself from its competition, and distributes its products.
-It brings together direction, actions, resources, and tools to help you achieve better results.
+It brings together direction, marketing tactics, resources, and tools to help you achieve better results.

 Marketing plan vs. business plan

-To put it simply, a business plan provides a comprehensive overview of the entire business, while a marketing plan delves into the strategies and tactics used to attract and retain customers.
-Both should align with each other to ensure a cohesive strategy for growing your company.
+To put it simply, a business plan provides a comprehensive overview of the entire business, while a marketing plan delves into activities used to attract and retain customers.
+Both should align with each other to ensure a cohesive marketing strategy for growing your company.

 • A business plan outlines a company’s overall strategy, its operational structure, and its financial situation.
 It’s often used to secure funding or guide the launch of a new business, serving as a roadmap for all business activities.